 IARC’s Véronique Terrasse highlights the link between the growing obesity epidemic and cancer in countries around the world, with some alarming statistics

-The obesity1 epidemic is reaching alarming proportions in many countries and has become a major public health concern in both developed and low and middle-income countries (LMICs).
+The obesity epidemic is reaching alarming proportions in many countries and has become a major public health concern in both developed and low and middle-income countries (LMICs).

 Obesity is an important risk factor for non-communicable diseases, such as cardiovascular diseases and diabetes, but its impact on cancer is also particularly concerning.
 Unless the obesity epidemic is curbed, the public health repercussions may be severe, as the growing number of obesity cases is most likely to translate into a steep increase of obesity-related cancers.